PhoenixWK/lavendin-money-flow/README.md

-# Lavendin Money Flow
+# Lavendin Money Flow - Frontend

-A financial management application with frontend and backend components.
+Frontend application for the Lavendin Money Flow financial management application.

+**Branch: frontend** - This branch contains only the frontend code.

 ## Project Structure

-- `frontend/` - Frontend application
+- `frontend/` - Frontend application (Next.js)
-- `backend/` - Backend API and services

 ## Getting Started

-### Backend
-Navigate to the backend directory and follow the setup instructions.

-### Frontend
 Navigate to the frontend directory and follow the setup instructions.